 Reconciliation Action Plan

-Council has renewed its commitment to progressing reconciliation in Hobsons Bay by adopting its first Reconciliation Action Plan 2017-19(PDF, 4MB) in draft format, and is now seeking community feedback.
-Submissions close on 26 June.
-Hard copies are also available at Council's Civic Office and across our five Hobsons Bay Libraries.
+Council has renewed its commitment to progressing reconciliation in Hobsons Bay by adopting its first Reconciliation Action Plan 2019-2020(PDF, 4MB) on 13 November 2018 for commencement from January 2019.
+Hard copies will also available at Council's Civic Office and across our five Hobsons Bay Libraries.

 For more information on the first people of Hobsons Bay, download the Yalukit Wilum book from the First People of Hobsons Bay page.